Don’t Fall For It: Tips to Keep You Safe and Steady on Your Feet

 While most of the strategies listed above involve speaking with a healthcare provider, there are several things you can do at home to reduce the risk of falling.
 The CDC has compiled a fall prevention checklist.
 This checklist addresses flooring, bedrooms, stairs/steps, and general living spaces to help you become proactive at preventing falls in your home.

-Falls are common in adults 65 and older but are not part of the normal aging process.
-In 2015 alone, it’s estimated that one in four older adults reported falling and more than 28,000 older adults died as a result of falling – that’s 74 older adults every day.
+Falls are common in adults 65 and older, but they are not part of the normal aging process.
+In 2015 alone, it’s estimated that one in four older adults reported falling and more than 28,000 older adults died as a result of falling – that is 74 older adults every day.
 Falls can cause injuries, loss of independence, and in some cases, death.
 With fall risk on the rise, we must take a proactive approach to slow the curve.
-As healthcare providers, caretakers, and family members we have the responsibility to educate this population on the risks.
+As healthcare providers, caretakers, and family member we have the responsibility to educate this population on the risks.

 If you or someone you know may be at risk of falling, our team can help.
 We have years of experience helping people overcome their physical conditions, designing programs that address deficiencies, and helping people improve the quality of their lives.
-To get started, contact our team and schedule a fall risk assessment.
+To get started, contact out team!

 In good health,